pericpalots/ikog/Readme.md

 PS: note that some features are still not completely available.
 Due to some code changes, completion and help is available only for a small subset of commands

+NixLAB is planning to:
+ * Make code run with python3
+ * Clean up code so it's somewhat maintainable
+ * Add git support, so files resides in git repo so that they are always available across systems